 It is important that there are no other food sources nearby otherwise rats and mice will not feed on the poison.
 Keep food in properly sealed containers with tight fitting lids and clean up any spillages immediately.
 Where possible store food in cupboards or the fridge.

 Food attracts rats and it is important that food is not left out to feed wildlife like birds and squirrels.
 Refuse bins must have tight fitting lids.

-Any dead vermin will be collected by SDK technicians during their visit as long as they can easily access them.
+Any dead vermin will be collected by the contractor's technician.
 At other times bodies can be picked up by the householder, double wrapped in plastic bags and placed in the ordinary waste bin (not the recycling bin).
 Protective gloves should be worn and disposed of afterwards.